Primate Conservation

 What vaccinations do I need?

-Please consult your GP or travel clinic for detailed medical advice.Β All volunteers should make sure their Tetanus, Polio and Hepatitis A and B are up to date.
+Please consult your GP or travel clinic for detailed medical advice.
+All volunteers should make sure their tetanus vaccination is up to date.
 A rabies vaccination is recommended but not compulsory.

 Malaria – the project is regarded as a low-risk malaria area, but please consult your GP for guidance.